 The mission of the Silicon Valley Program (SVP) is to provide the students of the Claremont Colleges with an off-campus study alternative that marries the liberal arts to challenges facing technology firms in Silicon Valley.
 Students on the program will explore theoretical organizational structures and will apply classroom lessons to the daily tasks associated with an internship in technology.
 Students will meet corporate executives—and early-career professionals—who will provide less formal insights into current challenges.

-The Silicon Valley Program is centered in the greater Mountain View, CA area.
-Currently our SVP courses are held at the Google campus in Mountain View.
-Program staff secures housing for students in Mountain View; while students with internships in San Francisco may seek housing in the City.
-Please click here for information on housing.
+The Silicon Valley Program is centered in the Silicon Valley area of Northern California.
+Currently our SVP courses are held at the Plug and Play Tech Center in Sunnyvale.
+Program staff secures housing for students in Redwood City.
+For more information, see our housing page.

 Alumni and parents who lead successful careers in Silicon Valley serve as mentors and internship sponsors at scores of Silicon Valley companies.
 Internships will vary depending upon the needs of the sponsoring organizations and the skills of the students.
 Generally speaking, internships will be secured in marketing, human resources, product development, customer service, finance, engineering, and other corporate functions.
 Many internships feature significant quantitative and analytical duties.
 All internships must provide students with the types of experiences that would be afforded to early-career professional staff.

-The curriculum includes four courses presented by the Robert Day School of Economics and Finance at Claremont McKenna College.
-Courses will be taught by faculty from the Robert Day School.
-Students’ independent study may be supervised by faculty from their home campus.
+The curriculum includes four courses presented by Claremont McKenna College faculty.
 Students from some campuses may not earn credit for the internship.
-For more information, visit the courses and faculty pages.
+For more information, visit the academic preparation, program courses, and faculty and staff pages.

 Students on the SVP semester will be afforded opportunities to meet informally with corporate executives in a number of companies, as well as recent graduates who can provide insights into how Silicon Valley works.
 The CMC Alumni Association’s Silicon Valley Chapter has adopted the SVP students, and will organize networking and social functions.
 The program director will reach out to the alumni offices of the other four colleges as their students participate in the program.

-All students of the Claremont Colleges are eligible to participate, so long as they have completed ECON 101 CM “Intermediate Microeconomics” or a related course, the prerequisite for ECON 165.
+Students from CMC, Scripps, Harvey Mudd, and Pomona are eligible to participate, so long as they have completed ECON 050 CM or an equivalent course.
 Juniors, first-semester Seniors, and second-semester Sophomores will be considered.
-Students must have attained at least a 9.0 cumulative GPA and must not already have taken ECON 165 CM.
-Exceptions to these criteria may be made by the Dean of the Robert Day School.
+Students must have attained at least a 9.0 cumulative GPA.
+Exceptions to these criteria may be made by the Silicon Valley Program selection committee.
+For more information, visit the academic preparation, program courses, and faculty and staff pages.

 The program operates on the same schedule as the Claremont Colleges.
 It includes a three-day orientation session prior to the start of the internship / classes.
 The program operates in the fall and spring semesters.
-For more information, please see the SVP calendar.
+For more information, please see the Deadlines calendar for prospective students or the SVP calendar for accepted students.